 The best hotel credit cards offer a free anniversary night that can be worth more than the annual fee.
 Some travelers only keep a hotel credit card for the anniversary night, upgraded loyalty status, and preventing their existing points balance from expiring.

-These travel credit cards offer an instant loyalty status bump:
+These travel credit cards offer an instant loyalty status bump (enrollment required):

 - Hilton Honors Card from American Express (Hilton Honors Silver status)

-- IHG® Rewards Club Premier Credit Card (IHG Platinum Elite status)
+- IHG One Rewards Premier Credit Card (IHG Platinum Elite status)

-- Marriott Bonvoy Boundless™ Credit Card (Marriott Bonvoy Silver Elite status)
+- Marriott Bonvoy Boundless® Credit Card (Marriott Bonvoy Silver Elite status)

-- Marriott Bonvoy Brilliant™ American Express® Card (Marriott Bonvoy Gold Elite status)
+- Marriott Bonvoy Brilliant® American Express® Card (Marriott Bonvoy Gold Elite status)

-- Platinum Card® from American Express (Hilton Honors Gold and Marriott Bonvoy Gold Elite)
+- The Platinum Card® from American Express (Hilton Honors Gold and Marriott Bonvoy Gold Elite)

-- World of Hyatt Credit Card: (World of Hyatt Discoverist status)
+- The World of Hyatt Credit Card: (World of Hyatt Discoverist status)

 Note that many of the cards listed above also have some of the best limited-time credit card offers available.
-The annual fees for these cards range from $89 per year up to $550 per year.
+The annual fees for these cards range from $0 for the first year to up to $550 per year.
 It’s easy to enjoy the benefits of being a “Gold” or “Platinum” member even if you only stay at that hotel brand one or two nights a year.

 Many times, those reward nights and other perks will be more valuable than the annual fee.